Additive and Multiplicative Coinvariant Spaces of Weyl Groups in the Light of Harmonics and Graded Transfer: Additive and Multiplicative Actions

 Denote by $\hilbertideal{a} := (\fundinv{a})$ the \textbf{additive Hilbert ideal}, that is, the ideal in $\SymWeights$ generated by $\fundinv{a}$.
 The \textbf{additive coinvariant space} is the $\weyl$-module

-The above objects are well understood for reflection groups.
+We shall now recall a theorem that tells us more about the properties of the objects defined so far.
 A \textbf{pseudoreflection} $s$ is an automorphism on $V$, such that $\mathrm{codim}(\ker(\mathrm{id}_V-s))=1$, that is, the fixed point space has codimension $1$.
-In particular, $s$ has eigenvalue $1$ with multiplicity $n-1$ and another eigenvalue in $\C\setminus\{0\}$, which is a root of unity.
-If this last eigenvalue is $-1$, then $s$ is called a (real) \textbf{reflection}.
-If the finite group $\weyl\subseteq\mathrm{GL}(\Weights)$ is generated by reflections, then it is the Weyl group of some crystallographic root system with weight lattice $\Weights$, see \cite[Ch.~9]{kane13}.

-This article focuses on Weyl groups, but it should be noted that there are also groups generated by pseudoreflections, which leave complex lattices stable, see \cite{Nebe99}, and the following famous result holds in this more general setting.
+A finite group generated by pseudoreflections is called a \textbf{complex reflection group}.